In a digital world filled with endless email marketing options how do you know the right provider to choose?

 Perhaps you want the contemporary email and landing page templates that MailerLite offers.
 Still, you might be more interested in the ConvertKit because you can create branched automations to encourage individual subscribers to take the next step in your email marketing funnel.

-Bottom Line: I personally much prefer the user-friendly automation workflows with ConvertKit here, but if price is your primary concern, going with MailerLite is a good option for a very capable email marketing service.
+Bottom Line: I personally much prefer the user-friendly automation workflows with ConvertKit here, (particularly if you use content marketing and/or are a blogger or leverage blog post based distribution) but if price is your primary concern, going with MailerLite is a good option for a very capable email marketing service.

 Over to you.
 Which one will be for you?